Electric-truck maker Lordstown Motors appoints Adam Kroll as CFO - NewsBreak

 The company in August, filled the first of the two vacant C-suite positions by appointing Daniel Ninivaggi as CEO, handing over the reins to the former employee of investor Carl Icahn, who had said his focus will be on making sure Lordstown successfully rolls out its pickup trucks in the face of intense regulatory scrutiny.

-Kroll, 46, most recently served as chief administrative officer for Hyzon Motors (HYZN.O), which has also been a target of short-seller Blue Orca in recent weeks.
-The company has, however, rejected the short-seller's report, saying it was inaccurate and misleading.
+Kroll, 46, most recently served as chief administrative officer for Hyzon Motors, which has also been a target of short-seller Blue Orca in recent weeks.
+The company has, however, rejected the short-seller’s report, saying it was inaccurate and misleading.

 Shares of the company, which is doubling down its efforts to roll out its first pickup truck, were up 1.2% on Wednesday.
 They have slumped about 75% this year.